coglinev3/ansible-role-ansible_container/README.md

 * OpenSSH and
 * Systemd or Init V.

-These containers can be used like virtual machines, for example for testing Ansible roles with Travis-CI.
+These containers can be used like virtual machines, for example for testing Ansible roles with GitHub actions.

 The supported Linux distributions for this role are:
 * Alpine Linux 3.12,